 Safari 4.1.3 runs on Tiger, as does Opera 10.63, so you’ve got plenty of fairly up-to-date browser options – but TenFourFox is the only fully up-to-date one.

-With Tiger, I have Classic Mode, so I can run legacy software from the pre-OS X era, and I can use Dropbox, which is a marvelous tool for sharing files with others and syncing files between two or more computers.
+With Tiger, I have Classic Mode, so I can run legacy software from the pre-OS X era, and I can also use Dropbox, which is a marvelous tool for sharing files with others and syncing files between two or more computers.
 Frankly, if NetNewsWire hadn’t required OS X 10.5 Leopard, I wouldn’t have had any need to upgrade beyond 10.4.
-(The current version require OS X 10.7 Lion.)
+(The current version of NetNewsWire require OS X 10.7 Lion.)